 And something else.
 It’s more subtle but much more powerful.
 It has taken the stress away from me of being on this miserably endless yo-yo cycle of exercising for weight loss.
 Combined with some insightful eating habits these days, my weight has maintained for the past 8 years and will carry on doing so into my old age.
 Because I’m not on a diet anymore.
 I’ve changed my lifestyle, The best word I can reach for to describe how all of this feels is relief.

 And that is the only reason that will give you the motivation to carry on exercising, past the moment when the scales say “Done”.
 Just for the sheer love of it!
 So find what you love to do, and do nothing less than that.
 Give yourself time to develop a really deep love affair with it.
 Don’t worry about what that exercise is for you either…you’ll get exactly the same buzz from walking your dog in the warm spring sunshine as you will climbing a mountain if you love to do it.
 Just give yourself chance to really enjoy that feedback from your happy body, and you’ll be hooked forever!

 Love Bridgette x

-If you feel that you need some gentle motivation to get your walking shoes or out the back of the cupboard, or your yoga mat from the top of the wardrobe, then give this download a try.
-It’s helped hundreds of people to re-connect with the excitement and happy feelings that exercise brings, even in the early days when you’re first starting out again. https://breakthrough-weightloss.co.uk/product/motivation-for-exercise/
+If you feel that you might need some gentle motivation to get your walking shoes out the back of the cupboard, or your yoga mat from the top of the wardrobe, then this download will give you the edge to Just Do It!
+It’s helped hundreds of people to re-connect with the excitement and happy feelings that exercise brings, even in the early days when you’re first starting out again.

 BUY THE BOOK OUT NOW THAT’S ALREADY HELPED HUNDREDS LOSE WEIGHT AND KEEP IT OFF USING THIS CLEVER LITTLE SYSTEM!…